The Big Wedding: Production

-The film was previously titled The Wedding.
-It is an American remake of the original 2006 French film, Mon frère se marie (My brother is getting married), which was written by Jean-Stéphane Bron and Karine Sudan.
+The film was originally to be titled The Wedding.
+It is an American remake of the original 2006 French film, Mon frère se marie (My Brother Is Getting Married), which was written by Jean-Stéphane Bron and Karine Sudan.

-Principal photography took place in Greenwich, Connecticut.
-Locations included St. Agnes Church in Greenwich, Christ Church, Greenwich, Gabriele's Italian Steakhouse, and a private home in the town's Stanwich section.
+Principal photography took place during summer 2011 in Greenwich, Connecticut.
+Locations included St. Agnes Church, Christ Church, Gabriele's Italian Steakhouse, and a private home in the town's Stanwich section.

-Director Justin Zackham and producer Clay Pecorin appeared on a season 6 episode of TLC's Cake Boss.
-They ordered the wedding cake for the film from Buddy Valastro at Carlo’s Bakery in Hoboken, New Jersey.
+Director Justin Zackham and producer Clay Pecorin appeared on a Season 6 episode of TLC's Cake Boss.
+They ordered the wedding cake for the film from Buddy Valastro at Carlo's Bakery in Hoboken, New Jersey.

-In reference to the scene where her character jumps into a lake naked, Ana Ayora said, "There was definitely a little bit of anxiousness, but that was Nuria.
+Referring to the scene in which her character jumps naked into a lake, Ana Ayora said, "There was definitely a little bit of anxiousness, but that was Nuria.
 Nuria wouldn't hesitate, so I didn't hesitate."

 Reception

-The film received largely negative reviews.
-The Big Wedding holds a 7% rating on Rotten Tomatoes based on 111 reviews, with an average rating of 3.19/10.
+The film was panned by critics.
+The Big Wedding holds a 6% rating on Rotten Tomatoes, based on 108 reviews, with an average rating of 3.2/10.
 The website's critical consensus states, "The Big Wedding's all-star cast is stranded in a contrived, strained plot that features broad stabs at humor but few laughs."
-On Metacritic, the film has a score of 28/100 based on reviews from 32 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 28/100, based on reviews from 32 critics, indicating "generally unfavorable" reviews.
 One observer pointed out that The Big Wedding's reviews are among the worst of the year.
-Lou Lumenick of the New York Post wrote, "'I'd rather gouge my eyes out with hot spoons!'
-De Niro exclaims at one point.
-I'm not sure exactly what he was talking about, but I'd like to think it referred to the prospect of being forced to watch The Big Wedding."

-According to business outlets, the movie "was a massive flop at theaters", even though it recouped its production costs by a few million dollars.
-It opened with box-office receipts of $7.5 million at 2,633 North American locations, leading one observer to state, "Expect domestic exhibitors to file for divorce in the very near future."
-Another commentator stated that "There's little reason to suspect it will stick around any longer than theater owners are contractually obligated to keep it."
+According to Business Insider, the movie "was a massive flop at theaters" but recouped its production costs by a few million dollars.
+It opened with box-office receipts of $7.5 million at 2,633 North American locations, leading one observer to state, "Expect domestic exhibitors to file for divorce in the very near future".
+C. S. Strowbridge of The Numbers stated, "There's little reason to suspect it will stick around any longer than theater owners are contractually obligated to keep it."

 Heigl was nominated for Worst Supporting Actress at the 34th Golden Raspberry Awards in 2013, where she lost to Kim Kardashian for Temptation: Confessions of a Marriage Counselor.